Patience (After Sebald) (soundtrack)

 The soundtrack for Patience (After Sebald) (2012), a film by Grant Gee, was composed and produced by English musician James Leyland Kirby under his ambient music project the Caretaker.
 The official soundtrack album was issued on 23 January 2012.
-Unlike other albums of the Caretaker that used old recordings of playful and bright ballroom music, Kirby's score for the film uses a 1927 record of Franz Schubert's piano-and-voice-only composition Winterreise (1828) as its main audio source.
+Unlike other albums of the Caretaker that used old recordings of playful and bright ballroom music, Kirby's score for the film uses a 1927 recording of Franz Schubert's song cycle for voice and piano Winterreise (1828) as its main audio source.
 It also differs from other works of the project where hissing sounds are used instead of crackles, the loops are shorter in lengths, and the non-musical aspects of each track (the hiss sounds) serve as the foreground of the mix.
 The soundtrack was favorably received by professional music journalists.

 History

 Grant Gee asked James Kirby to soundtrack his film Patience (After Sebald) in 2009.
 Gee explained in an interview that when he figured out what film stock he would be using to record footage, he "knew [he] wanted to use James’ music" for the presence of "scratches and degradation and repetition" from old records.
 Kirby created the soundtrack before he started work on An Empty Bliss Beyond This World (2011).
 The official album for the soundtrack of Patience (After Sebald) was first issued on vinyl on 23 January 2012 and then in digital stores on 14 February 2012.